 The current legislation regulating spam is the Spam Act 2003.
 This is enforced by the Australian Communications and Media Authority (ACMA).
 However, it is also the responsibility of individual businesses to make sure their own behaviour is complicit with the Act.
 The Act covers all forms of commercial electronic mail, including email, MMS, IM and, most importantly for us, SMS.

-The Act sets out that commercial electronic messages must have the following:
+The Act sets out the following:

 Consent from recipients – recipients may give express consent, or consent may be inferred from their conduct and ‘existing business or other relationships’.
 An example of inferred consent includes customers being contacted after purchasing an item that included an ongoing warranty.
 Inferred consent is also established when recipients are subscribers to magazines or other publications, members of frequent flyers clubs, registered users of online services and more.